 Simplifying your homeschool requires a mindset shift.
 It’s a way of approaching homeschooling (and life!) that becomes easier and more intuitive the more you do it.

-Here are a few ideas to get you started!
+Here are a few ideas to get you started with simplifying your homeschool.

 Reading, writing and ‘rithmetic.
 Those are the core things your child needs to succeed – that and a lifelong love of learning.

 Especially during the early years, you can cover peripheral subjects like science through science board games, or history through picture book biographies of prominent (or not so prominent) historical figures, plus fields trips.